- Toggle Section About

 Certificate of Clearance and Tuberculosis (TB) Test

 Candidates must complete the application for a Certificate of Clearance prior to taking LEDU 301 course in order to participate in the required fieldwork sequence.
 Fees required.

 Candidates must also submit valid TB tests results prior to taking LEDU 301 course and annually in order to participate in the required fieldwork sequence in the Teacher Preparation Program.
 Fees required.

 Minimum Grades and GPA Requirements

 All teaching credential candidates must maintain an overall cumulative 2.75 grade point average (GPA) in their major.
-A 3.0 cumulative GPA must be achieved in the teacher preparation course sequence and students must receive a grade of "B-" or higher in all teacher preparation and pedagogy courses in order to be formally recommended for a Preliminary Teaching Credential.
+A 3.0 cumulative GPA must be achieved in the teacher preparation course sequence and pedagogy courses.
+Students must receive a grade of "B-" or higher in all teacher preparation and pedagogy courses in order to be formally recommended for a Preliminary Teaching Credential.

 Basic Skills Requirement

-Passage of California Basic Educational Skills Test (CBEST) or equivalent is required.
-This requirement must be met prior to applying for student teaching.
+Candidates must take the California Basic Educational Skills Test (CBEST) or satisfy the basic skills requirement prior to acceptance to the program.
+Passage of CBEST or equivalent is required prior to applying for student teaching.

 Passage of the Reading Instruction Competence Assessment (RICA) exam is required for candidates earning a Preliminary Multiple Subject Teaching Credential.
 This requirement must be met prior to applying for a preliminary teaching credential.